-The Fund may incorporate a proprietary volatility control process that seeks to reduce risk when market volatility is expected to exceed normal ranges.
-The Fund may allocate assets without limitation into cash or short-term fixed-income securities, and away from riskier assets such as equity and high yield fixed-income securities.
-When volatility decreases, the Fund may move assets out of cash and back into riskier securities.
-The Fund may, at times, invest significantly in cash.
+As part of the Fund's risk management process, the Fund may allocate, without limitation, assets into cash or short-term fixed-income securities, and away from riskier assets such as equity and high yield fixed-income securities.

 The Fund may engage in active and frequent trading of portfolio securities to achieve its primary investment strategies.